 The “iPoRaku” program supports cancer survivors in overcoming their psychological trauma and make a step forward.

-We are launching the third edition of the program, to which we invite cancer survivors from Gdansk, Krakow, Katowice, Poznan, Wroclaw and Warsaw.
+We are launching the fifth edition of the program, to which we invite cancer survivors from Gdansk, Krakow, Katowice, Poznan, Wroclaw and Warsaw.
 Those who qualify for the project will have an opportunity to attend the workshops on “Ups and downs of life after cancer”, whose goal is to strengthen the faith and hope for a satisfying life after cancer treatment and show how to manage those “downs” of the new post-cancer reality.
 The participants who will want to continue their self-work after the workshops will be offered psychotraumatological help in the form of individual EMDR post-traumatic stress therapy.
 Moreover, the program will include meetings with specialists from the Hudson company, as well as individual career path consultations.
 Those who feel the need and desire will be offered an opportunity to take part in sports activities, consultations with a personal image consultant, beauty workshops and coaching sessions.

 About the program